asadqureshi12/nhs-dental-activity-dashboard/README.md

   This was the most striking finding.
 Children access routine Band 1 care 93.9% of the time, with only 6.1% urgent.
 Non-paying adults are almost the reverse — 37% of their dental contacts are urgent treatments.
 Paying adults sit in between at 15.7% urgent.
 This pattern is consistent with what you'd expect from a system where cost and access barriers push certain groups toward crisis-only care.

 - **Top 10 high-pressure dental hotspots**
   Ranked by raw urgent treatment volume.
 WA157JW stands out at 37,282 urgent courses — roughly 46% more than the second-ranked postcode.

+  While a relative measure such as percentage-based pressure (urgent care as a share of total activity) was considered, it was not used here because it can be misleading at the postcode level.
+Smaller or specialist urgent care centres often appear as 100% by definition, which does not necessarily indicate system strain.
+Using raw urgent volume provides a clearer view of where the **actual workload burden** sits, which is more relevant for identifying areas that may require additional resources or capacity.

 - **Quarterly workload and growth**
   UDA delivery grew steadily from Q1 to Q4.
 The quarter-on-quarter growth rate dips sharply at Q3 before recovering — this is visible in the LAG-based query output and likely reflects seasonal patterns in NHS dental scheduling.